-Just a short walk from the San Diego train station is the USS Midway Museum, restaurants and the ferry to Coronado Island.
-Rail options from the Amtrak train station include the San Diego Trolley to Old Town San Diego or all the way to the border.
+Just a short walk from the San Diego train station is the USS Midway Museum, restaurants, and the ferry to Coronado Island.
+Rail options from the Amtrak train station include the San Diego Trolley to Old Town San Diego or the border.

-North from Los Angeles the Surfliner hugs the coast from Oxnard all the way past Vanderberg Air Force Base.
-The train passes through Santa Barbara, Gaviota State Beach, Jalama Beach, Santa Maria, Pismo Beach and then on to San Luis Obispo.
+North from Los Angeles, the Surfliner hugs the coast from Oxnard past Vanderberg Air Force Base.
+The train passes through Santa Barbara, Gaviota State Beach, Jalama Beach, Santa Maria, Pismo Beach, and San Luis Obispo.

-On this section of the track, there are miles of pristine coastline that are not accessible by car.
-After turning inland, the Surfliner travels through oak-covered valleys filled with miles of grape vines until it reaches the rich farmland of Santa Maria Valley.
+There are miles of pristine coastline that are not accessible by car on this section of the track.
+After turning inland, the Surfliner travels through oak-covered valleys filled with miles of grapevines until it reaches the rich farmland of Santa Maria Valley.

 The line returns briefly to the coast at Pismo Beach and then turns inland along Price Canyon for the final leg of its journey to San Luis Obispo.

 Amtrak Pacific Surfliner trains consist of double-decker California passenger cars with wide windows perfect for viewing the Pacific ocean.
 All cars are equipped with power outlets for laptops.
-Amtrak’s Surfliner route is one of the busiest in the country and for good reason.
+Amtrak’s Surfliner route is one of the busiest in the country, and for a good reason.